NobilityDeviant/ZenDownloader/README.md

 # Download & Install

-You won't need to download anything extra like the JRE because it comes pre-packaged.
+You won't need to download the JRE because it comes pre-packaged.

 # Windows

 **Download & Install Chrome:** [Download](https://www.google.com/chrome/?platform=windows)

+*If you already have Chrome installed, make sure it's version 108 or higher*

 **Download & Install The Latest Release:** [Releases](https://github.com/NobilityDeviant/ZenDownloader/releases)

 For Windows it'll be the file with the `.exe` extension.

+**For Windows 7**

+You're also going to need to install: [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

 # Linux (Debian)

 **Download & Install Chrome:**

 Download Chrome Here: [Download](https://www.google.com/chrome/?platform=linux)

+*If you already have Chrome installed, make sure it's version 108 or higher*

 Choose **64 bit .deb (For Debian/Ubuntu)**